coursier/coursier/doc/docs/other-version-selection.md

 in particular when version intervals are involved.

-First section details the general algorithm, the ones below illustrate what happen in more specific examples.
+First section details the general algorithm, the ones below illustrate what happens in more specific examples.

 ## Principle